Tommy Smith (racing driver): 2022

-He remained in the category for the 2022 season, once again driving for Douglas alongside Max Esterson and Marcos Flack.
-At the first round of the campaign, held at Oulton, Smith finished the main races in 17th place, whilst taking a second place in the reversed-grid Race 3, having defended against David Morales throughout the final laps.
-Following three rounds that yielded two top-five results in the reversed-grid races, Smith found himself finishing second again at Spa-Francorchamps, which, following the application of a red flag rule, which reinstated the results from the lap before the Race 3 had been abandoned, meant that the Australian was awarded with the victory.
+He remained in the category for the 2022 season, once again driving for Douglas Motorsport alongside Max Esterson and Marcos Flack.
+At the first round of the campaign, held at Oulton, Smith took a second place in the reversed-grid Race 3, having defended against David Morales throughout the final laps.

+Following three rounds that yielded two top-five results, Smith found himself finishing second again at Spa-Francorchamps, which, following the application of a red flag rule, which reinstated the results from the lap before the Race 3 had been abandoned, meant that the Australian was awarded with the victory.
 This would end up being the pinnacle of Smith's season, with him scoring only one top-ten finish in the final three events.

 FIA Formula 3

+2023

 For 2023, Smith moved to the FIA Formula 3 Championship, driving for Van Amersfoort Racing.
+He finished 27th in the standings with no points, having a best finish of twelfth in the Feature race at Melbourne, starting from 27th.

+2024

+Smith remained at Van Amersfoort for the 2024 season.
+During the season, Smith regularly qualified outside of the top-twenty, with the only exception coming at Monaco where he qualified nineteenth.
+He also got involved in several incidents during the year, including a collision with Matías Zagazeta in the Sakhir sprint race, outbraking himself and spinning Tasanapol Inthraphuvasak at Melbourne, and spinning around Mari Boya at Imola.
+However, Smith also scored his first points in the category during the Silverstone feature race, correctly switching to dry tyres on a wet but drying track to rise to fourth once his competitors pitted for dry tyres during the race.

+Formula Regional Oceania Championship

+2024

+Smith competed in three of the five Rounds in the 2024 Formula Regional Oceania Championship with MTEC Motorsports in preparation of his 2024 racing season.
+He scored two podiums, finishing eighth overall having missed six races, gaining two FIA Super Licence Points.

+2025

+Smith returned to the Formula Regional Oceania Championship, competing in the first two rounds for Giles Motorsport.

+Indy NXT

+For 2025, Smith switched to Indy NXT with HMD Motorsports after spending two seasons in FIA Formula 3.

 Personal life

 Tommy is the grandson of Peter Smith, founder of the Specialized Container Transport (SCT) Group.
 His father, Geoff Smith, is Peter's eldest son and currently the Managing Director of SCT Logistics.

-Smith's uncle Jack Smith is also a racing driver.
-He is currently competing in the Supercars Championship with Brad Jones Racing.
+Smith's uncle Jack is also a racing driver, who formerly competed in the Supercars Championship with Brad Jones Racing.